-If you're a private label buyer, you are good at what you do because of your unique management style.
+If you're a private label buyer, and you're good at what you do because of your unique management style.

-In our experience, working with many different private label buyers, each has a slightly different way of approaching the sourcing process.
+In our experience, each private label buyer has a slightly different way of approaching the sourcing process.

-Of the 6 glove management types we have identified, which management style best describes you?
+Of the 6 glove buying/management types we have identified, which management style best describes you?

 1. Type B: "Bottom Line"